 FAQ’s about Sweet Tea

-What exactly is Sweet Tea Wildlife Seed?
+What exactly is Sweet Tea?

 Sweet Tea is a special selection of a perennial plant in the Mallow family named Sida that is highly attractive to deer.
 There are about a dozen species of Sida that occur in the Southeastern United States, some native and some non-native.
 There are numerous common names for different Sida species and many times the same common name is used for different ones, which leads to confusion.
 This is probably because there are several that look a lot alike.
 Sweet tea has been identified as Sida acuta, which is a native plant of the Southeastern United States.
 Some of the common names used for this plant include Ironweed, Teaweed, Broomweed, Fanpetals and Wireweed.
 Teaweed is also used as a common name for Sida spinosa, which is an invasive plant in agriculture.
 Since it is native, Sida acuta could never be considered an invasive plant.
 If it were going to become a problem plant, this would have happened many eons ago!
 This said the seed is easily transported by tires, which is why Sida is commonly found along roadsides and disturbed areas.
 Of all the Sida acuta and other Sidas we studied, one stood out from all the others and seemed to be irresistible to deer.

-There is a huge amount of variability in wild plants from varying germination times to varying growth rates when subjected to different soils, temperatures, day lengths, etc. Virtually all of the variability has been bred out of commercial cultivars.
+There is a huge amount of variability in wild plants from varying germination times (seed dormancy) to varying growth rates when subjected to different soils, temperatures, day lengths, etc. Virtually all of the variability has been bred out of commercial cultivars.
 This was done in order for the crop to be uniform for a more efficient harvest.
 The good thing about variability is that there is protection built into wild plants against untimely extreme weather events such as floods, droughts or freezes.
 Since there are always plants at all growth stages within the stand, including seeds in the soil beneath, the stand has a much better chance of persisting over the long term.
 Keep this in mind when you are getting your stand of Sweet Tea started and don’t compare it to planting something like peas or oats.
 You are establishing a stand not a crop.
 Once your stand is established in a good area it will be there every year.
 Then no matter if you have had time or the right weather to plant any other summer forage, Sweet Tea will be providing your deer with high protein browse all summer long.
 This will enhance the productivity of your deer hunt in two ways: The first is by providing a consistent nutrient source that will help does make milk and bucks grow antlers and frame.
 Secondly, when deer are accustomed to the plot being a reliable source of food they will be more likely to use the plots in hunting season.
 Be sure to inquire about our bare root switchgrass to create channeling and perimeter screens which has proven to be very effective in getting mature bucks out into the plot during daylight hours.